 The hack came to life after an unknown person sent a copy of the stolen data to commercial data breach indexing service DeHashed.

 After DeHashed contacted Blank Media Games and following several days of frantic activity, the hacked servers were secured and “multiple backdoors removed” in early-January 2019.

 Here’s the bottom line:

-Whether you’re an online business owner or user, it’s crucial to be up to speed with the latest cybersecurity statistics which will help you learn more about online safety.
+Whether you’re an online business owner or user, it’s important to be up to speed with the latest cybersecurity statistics which will help you learn more about online safety.
 Hacker attacks happen much more often than you think.

 If our in-depth exploration of the 15 biggest data breaches of the last 15 years has taught us anything, it’s that no one’s safe from the cybercriminals – not Yahoo, not Facebook, and not you.
 So take extra care.